The Skanes surname is thought to be derived from the Aberdeenshire

 Notable amongst the Clan

-in 1881, and was the author of The Highlanders of Scotland, Celtic Scotland, and other celebrated works; and Sir John Skene (1543-1617), who acquired Curriehill...
-Another 44 words (3 lines of text) are included under the topic Early Skanes Notables in all our PDF Extended History products and printed products wherever possible.
+at this time was Sir John Skene (1543-1617), who acquired Curriehill (taking the title Lord Curriehill); he was a much published lawyer in Scotland, who compiled...
+Another 30 words (2 lines of text) are included under the topic Early Skanes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Skanes family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: John Skene who settled in West New Jersey in 1664; Robert Skene, who was on record in Maryland in 1700; Thomas Skene, who arrived in South Carolina in 1760.

 Contemporary Notables of the name Skanes (post 1700)

 - Sherri Skanes, American treasure hunter, artist

 The Skanes Motto